ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 ## Checkstyle ##

 Code should be run through Checkstyle via Eclipse and corrected (within reason) before being committed.
-The Checkstyle plug-in can be installed via the Eclipse Marketplace.
+The Checkstyle plug-in is installed as part of the IBEX developer's version of Eclipse.

-There is a Checkstyle configuration file called checkstyle_config_eclipse.xml in the GUI repository that should be used inside Eclipse.
-It is more picky that the one used on Jenkins as it warns about 'magic numbers' and 'Java-docs'.
+The Checkstyle configuration file for Eclipse is more picky that the one used on Jenkins as it warns about 'magic numbers' and 'Java-docs'.
-Our Checkstyle configuration can be chosen in Eclipse via Preferences->Checkstyle

 By right-clicking on a file one can tell Checkstyle to check that file.

-Warnings that should be fixed where possible:
+Warnings must be fixed where possible.

-* Whitespace warnings (can be auto-fixed, see the Code Formatting section)

-* Missing Javadoc comments (particular the class one)

-Warnings that should be reviewed before committing:
+Checkstyle has a suppress warning flag that tells it to ignore certain warning; warnings that are allowed to be suppressed are:

-* Magic numbers - if it is related to a GUI layout then ignore, otherwise think about whether to fix it.
-Unfortunately Checkstyle can be a little overzealous sometimes...
+* Magic numbers - if it is related to a GUI layout then suppress them.

 * Name must match pattern - ignore GUI names that don't match the recommended pattern (e.g. gd_switchToCombo)

-Any other warnings can probably be ignored, but feel free to fix them if you want.

-Checkstyle also has a suppress warning flag that tells it to ignore certain warnings, for example:
+Suppression example:

 ```java
 @SuppressWarnings({"checkstyle:magicnumber", "checkstyle:localvariablename"})